sdss/python_template/docs/sphinx/index.rst

 Connecting your product to Read The Docs
 ----------------------------------------

 The cookiecut product documentation is ready to be built and integrated with Read The Docs.
 As with Travis and Coveralls above, you will need to commit the products to a GitHub repository first.
 SDSS has a `Read The Docs <http://readthedocs.io/>`_ account that is the preferred place to integrate the documentation.
-If you have access to the account, just go there and add the repository.
+You can request access to the account by emailing ``admin[at]sdss[dot]org``.
+Alternatively, you can deploy your product in your own Read the Docs account and add the user ``sdss`` as a maintainer from the admin menu.

 Probably you will receive a message saying that the integration of the product is not complete and that you need to set up a webhook.
 To do that, got to the admin setting of the new Read The Docs project.
 In ``Intergations`` add a new integration and copy the link to the webhook.
 Then go to the GitHub repository settings and in the ``Webhooks`` section add a new webhook with the URL you just copied.
 Once you submit, any push to the master branch of the GitHub repo should produce a new built of the documentation.
 You can find more details on the webhook set up `here <https://docs.readthedocs.io/en/latest/webhooks.html>`_.

 The product configuration for Read The Docs can be found in `readthedocs.yml <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/readthedocs.yml>`_.
 By default, the Sphinx documentation will be built using Python 3.5 and using the requirements specified in `requirements_doc.txt <https://github.com/sdss/python_template/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/requirements_doc.txt>`_.
 You can change those settings easily.